 In my senior year, I worked at an advertising agency as assistant to the art director.
 His name was Roy, and his list of artistic accomplishments is long.
 I followed closely his every move and learned much.
 I loved his drawing technique, and to this day I consider myself lucky to have had such a talented artist as mentor and teacher.

 I moved to Oregon and went on to college, but finances and life forced me to put off my education for the time being.
 I worked at various jobs throughout the years, and for a time as a commercial artist and sign painter.
 Finally, in 1998 I was able to return to school.
 I graduated in 2001 with an Associate of Arts degree in humanities.
 I completed courses in Basic Design, Ceramics, Watercolor, and History of Western Art.
 I took a break from the classroom for a few years and dedicated myself to painting.
-After selling more than 750 pieces, I went back to school again in order to obtain a bachelor's degree.
+After selling nearly 800 pieces, I went back to school again in order to obtain a bachelor's degree.
 I received my degree in March of 2013, with a minor in Sociology and another minor in Spanish.

 My art comes from within, but it is the result of a variety of life experiences and outside influences.
 The colorful people I meet, the sights and sounds of nature, the emotions that swirl around me -- all of these things are sifted through my being, to be reborn later on the canvases I create.